interstitialRedirectModalTitle

 The hope is that a few years down the line, Bamford Preserve will look like its neighbor, Katama Airpark, one of the best examples of sandplain grassland in the region that is also managed by TNC.

-How long have you been on Martha’s Vineyard?
+How have you approached stewardship on the Vineyard?

 A gray shingled house sits on a grassy hill with a solar panel array to the left of it and trees and blue sky in the background.